Implementing a Custom onUnmounted Hook in Vue (TypeScript)

 Key Requirements:

-• Execution Timing: The provided callback function must execute only when the component is unmounted.
+- Execution on Unmount: The provided callback function should be executed when the component is unmounted.

 Expected Behavior: